 As we move into increasing data-dependency in how we measure adherence to the prime directive, we see industry inefficiencies starkly illuminated by industry’s claims of superior efficiency based only on mechanical and physical building performance at the component or system level.
 This deliberate avoidance of any metrics around the prime directive, from the risk management viewpoint, only increases risk.

 For example, HVAC systems are the life support of any building.
 ALL HVAC systems are rated on mechanical performance of the system, with zero focus on the results.
-The stated purpose of the system is to create human thermal comfort, but that is the one thing that is not measured.
+The stated purpose of the system is to create human thermal comfort and provide air quality through ventilation, but neither of those are measured.
 AC means air conditioning, not just cooling, and comfortable air is a lot more than establishing a CO2 and temperature level threshold.
 This becomes especially problematical with 60,000 chemicals used in AEC, the impact on humans of only 5% of which is vaguely understood, with very tight envelopes, all dependent on a conditioning system that has no comprehension of the human reactions to these chemicals.
 Again, efficiency and quality plummet, and risk increases.

 Artificial Intelligence systems are being created today that link parametric models to buildings and building designs to ascertain standard design performance metrics.
 Exergy is a thermodynamic concept that encompasses the answers to the prime directive, and it needs to be pulled out of its complexity rabbit hole and made comprehensible to mere mortals (no offence to ASHRAE 55 which is trying).
 A building can have stellar EE or LEED rating, but if no attention has been paid to the prime directive, then the total eXergy is low and risk is high.
 Most US buildings have an eXergy rating of 15%, leaving them with an unacceptable 85% risk level and abysmal failure at providing what the humans involved need.
 Consider that if a building does not focus on the prime directive A, the humans in it are likely to do anything in their power to achieve comfort, and in the process violate B, C, and D until A is accomplished.